thmxv/tx-lang-cxx/README.md

 - allow "var a = a;" in the case of shadowing and not assigning to self
 - better and more conform error messages. compile and runtime
 - Fix TODOs in the code

-- replace runtime errors by compile time (keep runtime error in degug and REPL)
+- replace runtime errors by compile time (keep runtime error in degug)
 - Go over all the tests one more time (Some do not make much sense for tx and some others do not test all code paths)

 ### To consider

+- Option to set maximum recursion level, starting stack and frame array size, and minimum memory consumption (do not round to next power of 2)
 - Optimize instruction_prt access (chapter 24 challenge) + benchmark
 - Allow function overload with diff arities (if possible)
 - Universal Function Call (UFC)